Terkwood/BUGOUT/reaper/README.md

 The service will search for the `INSTANCE_TAG_NAME` specified in the `.env` file, and terminate all instances with the given `Name` tag.

+The service tracks the passage of time by creating `Instant::now()`s as it witnesses traffic on kafka.
+This helps ensure that we don't bother with timezones, or somehow misinterpreting that an event happened later than it did.

 ## AWS configuration

 Within AWS, the instance(s) that you wish to terminate must have a tag with key `Name` and a  value which matches the one configured in the `.env` file `INSTANCE_TAG_NAME` setting.
 See the next section for an example.